All Products

 • Parameters

-• keys: required.
-This parameter specifies the columns that are used as keys when you transpose one row into multiple rows.
+• keys: The required columns to use as keys for the transpose operation.
 The number of keys is specified by num_keys.
-If all columns are used as keys and the value of num_keys is equal to the total number of all columns, only one row is returned.
+If num_keys specifies that all columns are used as keys (that is, num_keys is equal to the total number of columns), only one row is returned.

-• cols: required.
+• cols: Required.
 The columns that you want to transpose into rows.

 • Return value